Oleg Kashin: Views and activities

 In March 2011, Kashin joined the supervisory board that oversaw the fundraising for the Putin.
 Corruption report by Boris Nemtsov, Vladimir Milov, and Vladimir Ryzhkov.
 In October 2012, he was elected member of the Russian Opposition Coordination Council.
 In March 2013, Kashin participated in single pickets in support of Pussy Riot members Nadya Tolokonnikova and Maria Alyokhina.

 Considering the widely publicized case of Andrey Sychev, in which a young conscript lost his legs and genitalia after brutal beating by other servicemen, Kashin claimed that the case was fabricated by Committee of Soldiers Mothers: "The only proven episode... is that Sychev squatted for a while in front of now imprisoned junior sergeant Sivyakov....
-All the other stuff was thought up by the chairman of Chelyabinsk Committee of Soldiers Mothers Lyudmila Zinchenko, who, after giving a dozen of interviews to liberal media now cowardly conceals from investigators."
+All the other stuff was thought up by the chairman of Chelyabinsk Committee of Soldiers Mothers Lyudmila Zinchenko, who, after giving a dozen of interviews to liberal media now cowardly conceals from investigators".
+In February 2006, Valery Panyushkin criticized the article, believing that Kashin was disputing the violence against a serviceman and whitewashing Defense Minister Sergei Ivanov.

 In 2014, without denying that the annexation of Crimea by the Russian Federation was illegal, Kashin called it a restoration of historical justice.
 He has been covering the 2014 events in Crimea and the War in Donbas for the influential Russian nationalist outlet Sputnik and Pogrom.

 In 2020, Kashin alleged that Yulia Navalnaya's father was Boris Abrosimov, then serving as secretary of the Russian embassy in the UK, associated with the special services, and that her aunt was Elena Abrosimova, one of the authors of the Russian Constitution.
 In response, Alexei Navalny published a death certificate for his father-in-law, dated 1996.
 Subsequently, Kashin expressed regret for disseminating inaccurate information.

 He opposed the Russian invasion of Ukraine in 2022.
-Despite taking a strong anti-war stance and describing the actions of the Russian authorities as cannibalistic toward Ukraine and suicidal for Russia itself, he was included by Alexei Navalny's associates on a list of about 6,000 Russian "bribetakers and warmongers" who deserve to fall under international sanctions because of the Russian invasion of Ukraine.
+Despite taking a strong anti-war stance and describing the actions of the Russian authorities as cannibalistic toward Ukraine and suicidal for Russia itself, he was included by Alexei Navalny's associates from the Anti-Corruption Foundation on a list of about 6,000 Russian "bribetakers and warmongers" who deserve to fall under international sanctions because of the Russian invasion of Ukraine.
 Kashin himself linked his inclusion on the list to the fact that he "has repeatedly criticized people who are now speaking on behalf of Navalny."
+After the European Parliament called on the Council of the European Union to impose personal sanctions against individuals on the ACF list on 19 May 2022, Kashin began threatening lawsuits and demanding apologies from the ACF.

 On June 3, 2022, Russian Ministry of Justice included Kashin in its "foreign agents" list.
 He was sanctioned by Ukrainian President Volodymyr Zelenskyy in October of the same year.